sdiehl/wiwinwlh/tutorial.md

 GHC can warn about these cases of non-exhaustivity with the ``-fwarn-incomplete-uni-patterns`` flag.

-Grossly speaking any non-trivial program will use some measure of partial functions, it's simply a fact.
-This just means there exists obligations for the programmer than cannot be manifest in the Haskell type system.
+Grossly speaking, any non-trivial program will use some measure of partial functions.
+It is simply a fact.
+Thus, there exists obligations for the programmer than cannot be manifest in the Haskell type system.

 Debugger